Web Development

 Importance of Load Balancing

-Load balancing is essential for distributing incoming traffic across multiple instances of a service to ensure optimal performance, high availability, and fault tolerance.
-In ECS, load balancing plays a critical role in scaling your applications dynamically and handling fluctuations in traffic effectively.
+Load balancing distributes incoming traffic across multiple instances of a service to maintain high availability and fault tolerance.
+In ECS, it's central to scaling applications dynamically and handling traffic fluctuations without manual intervention.

 Elastic Load Balancing (ELB) Integration